 The student acknowledges that the master's thesis is an individual work.
-The stude with the exception of provided consultations.
-Within the master's thesis, the author ent must produce his thesis without the assistance of others, must state the names of consultants and include a list of references s.
-Date of assignment receipt Student's signature
+The student must produce his thesis without the assistance of others, with the exception of provided consultations.
+Within the master's thesis, the author must state the names of consultants and include a list of references.

+Date of assignment receipt

+Student's signature